Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

 Now the Bluetooth LE setup.

 First, first we ensure the Bluetooth LE hardware has been powered-on within the Nano 33.
-We set the device namd and begin advertizing the service.
+We set the device name and begin advertizing the service.
 Then, add the `rx` and `tx` characteristics to the `microphoneService`.
 Lastly, add the `microphoneService` to the `BLE` object.
 ```cpp
   // Start BLE.
   startBLE();